kareman/SwiftShell/README.md

 # SwiftShell

 An OS X Framework for command line scripting in Swift.
-It supports joining together shell commands and Swift functions, like the pipe in UNIX shell commands and the pipe forward operator in F#.
+It supports joining together shell commands and Swift functions, like the pipe in shell commands and the pipe forward operator in F#.
 As Swift itself it supports both object-oriented and functional programming.

 ## Usage